clusterio/clusterio/docs/writing-plugins.md

 **messages**:
     Object with link messages definitions for this plugin.
 See guide for [defining link messages](#defining-link-messages) below.

+The optional module folder contains a Clusterio module that will be patched into the save when the plugin is enabled.
+See the section on [Clusterio Modules](developing-for-clusterio.md) in the Developing for Clusterio document.
+The only restriction imposed on modules embedded into plugins is that they must be named the same as the plugin.

 While there is no standard for how to organize a plugin it's recommended to put the MasterPlugin class definition into master.js and the